Information About Some Companies Not Available From the SEC

 To learn more about the SEC’s registration requirements and available exemptions, read our Q&A: Small Business and the SEC.

 If a company registers its securities under the Securities Act, the company must then file periodic reports with the SEC under the Securities Exchange Act of 1934.
 The obligation to file reports continues at least through the end of the fiscal year in which the registration statement became effective.
-After that, the company is required to continue reporting unless its satisfies the following "thresholds," in which case the company’s filing obligations are suspended if the company has fewer than:
+After that, the company is required to continue reporting unless the number of its record shareholders fall below the following "thresholds," in which case the company’s filing obligations may be suspended:

 - 300 shareholders of the class of securities offered; or